All About Your Parrot’s Feathers

 I focused this article on parrots.
 But since no scientific experiments use parrots as their subjects, I have had to use my personal observations and to reach out for information to birds that have been studied.
 Fortunately, the basic mechanisms and life processes are very similar between birds.
 Current research on how feathers develop is centered at the Keck School of Medicine of USC and Arizona State University.
 The US NIH funds this research because of its interest in how human body organs might be regenerated.
 They have all told me that there are big gaps in what we know about the molt process.

-What Are Feathers Composed Of?
+What Are My Parrot’s Feathers Composed Of?

 Although feathers start out alive as pinfeathers, when they are fully formed, like your hair, they are dead and cannot be repaired.
 When the shaft of a feather on your bird is still alive, it will have a purple-blue color and it will bleed profusely if it gets injured.